 In the 1960s and 1970s, the Gerald Simon Theater at Laguna Honda was a venue for performers like Bing Crosby, Merv Griffin, Eddie Fisher, Phil Harris, Donald O’Connor, and Frankie Lane.

 Bing Crosby hosted the Laguna Honda Holiday Show for many years.
 Following Bing was Eddie Fisher, Frankie Layne, and Tennessee Ernie Ford, who all entertained, creating a highlight of the year for residents and staff.
-Now in its 6th decade, Caring Bridge Laguna Honda is still creating holiday magic each and every year.

 1990s – 2010